 The Republic of Uganda (or "Uganda" for short) is a landlocked East African country bordering the Republic of South Sudan to the north, the Republic of Kenya to the east, the Republic of Tanzania to the south, the Republic of Rwanda to the south-west and the Democratic Republic of the Congo to the west.

 Although landlocked, the Republic of Uganda is a well-watered country with several rivers and lakes.
-This includes a huge section of Lake Victoria, Africa's largest natural lake by surface area, the world's largest tropical lake, and the world's second largest fresh water lake by surface area (second only to Lake Superior in North America).
+This includes a huge section of Lake Victoria which is Africa's largest natural lake by surface area and the world's largest tropical lake.
+Lake Victoria is also the world's second largest fresh water lake by surface area (second only to Lake Superior in North America).
 In fact, Lake Victoria covers almost the entire south-eastern corner of Uganda.
 Uganda shares Lake Victoria with Kenya and Tanzania.

 The Republic of Uganda has a total land area of about 241,038 squared kilometers (about 43,938 sq km of which is covered by water).
 Just about 34.3% of this total land area remains arable (land good for farming).